-As the Group operates in the mineral exploration sector rather than trading, it does not have trade receivables and therefore is not exposed to credit risk in relation to trade receivables.
+As the Group operates in the mineral exploration sector rather than trading, it does not have trade receivables other than a loan receivable of \$158,583 as disclosed in note 9.

-Presently, the Group undertakes exploration and evaluation activities in West Africa.
+Presently, the Group undertakes exploration and evaluation activities in the DRC and West Africa.
 At the reporting date there were no significant concentrations of credit risk.